 Option papers will be presented by the relevant course provider during Induction Week at the start of Michaelmas Term.
 Course Providers will describe the papers they teach in detail and be available to answer any questions students may have.
-Students will then have until the end of Week 6 of Michaelmas Term to select their options.
+Part-time MSc students will then have until the end of Week 6 of Michaelmas Term to select their option paper in each year of study.
 Instructions on how to submit option paper choices will be provided by the Graduate Studies Officer via email.
 Three students must choose to take a course for credit for the course to run and individual course providers may place a cap on the number of students.